ipinfo/php/README.md

 #### EU Country

-`Details->is_eu` will return true if the country is a member of the EU, as supplied by the `eu.json` file.
+`Details->is_eu` will return true if the country is a member of the EU, as supplied by the `eu` object.

 ```php
 $details->is_eu; // False